-Prosafe has mapped its suppliers and business associates in 2022.
-Our suppliers enable us to deliver safe and efficient operations by providing goods, equipment and services to support our business.
+Prosafe mapped its suppliers and business associates during 2023.
+Our suppliers enable us to deliver safe and efficient operations by providing goods, equipment and services to support our business needs.
 We do not manufacture goods or equipment and rarely procure raw materials.
-Globally, we currently have 914 approved suppliers, although only 534 suppliers were active in 2022.
-In total, 281 suppliers are located in Europe, with 205 located in Brazil and nine located in Singapore.
+Globally, we have 1045 approved suppliers, although only 556 suppliers were active in 2024.
+In total, 270 suppliers are located in Europe, 239 in Brazil, 18 in the USA, 26 in Asia and 3 in the wider South American region or the Caribbean.

-Prosafe has started conducting due diligence on its suppliers.
+Prosafe is conducting due diligence on its suppliers.
 The assessments will be in proportion to the supplier's size, nature, and context.
-In addition, the probability that violations of basic human rights and decent working conditions occur shall be assessed, as well as the severity in the event of violations and the potential for Prosafe to exert leverage.
-This means that the assessments will be different in content and scope - the more complex the company's supply chain, the more complex the assessments.
+In addition, the probability that violations of basic Human Rights and decent working conditions occur shall be assessed, as well as the severity in the event of violations and the potential for Prosafe to exert leverage.
+This means that the assessments will be different in content and scope - the more complex the Company's Supply Chain, the more complex the assessments.

-4.2 SUPPLIER DUE DILIGENCE
+4.2 Supplier Due Diligence